g-pechorin/palmade/readme.md

 # PALMake

 CMake front-end for Gradle ... or something near enough you won't notice the difference.
+I didn't find Gradle's native-plugins to "just work"

 # Goals

 * Specify native targets in a pretty way
 	* prettier than CMake does anyway
-* IDE integration as-good-as CMake already does
+* work off of CMake's IDE integration
-* ZeroInstall wrapper-like functionality
+* don't require anything other than Gradle to be installed
 	* cheats by scraping a CMake dist and using that
-* Spew reams and reams of C++ to combine it with GLFW3 or NDK
+* support spewing reams and reams of C++
+* easy method of utilising existing C++ / CMake projects

 # Don't Care

 * running `buildCMake` while VisualStudio looking at the project won't work
 	* use `listCMake` to regenerate stuff
 * the concept of multi-module Gradle builds are ignored
+* publishing built things is "don't care"

 # Usage
 	apply plugin: 'palmade'